alefore/weblog/edge/readability.md

   (the lambda body)
   only has access to a small set of all the available local variables.

-* It helps signal that temporary variables are only defined for the specific purpose of computing the lambda's output.
+* It helps signal that temporary variables
+  (which you define within the lambda's scope) are only defined for the specific purpose of computing the lambda's output.
   This is similar to creating nested scopes
   (without using lambda forms).

-* It helps you use various `return` statements to yield the value that you'll assign to a given variable.
+* It helps you use various `return` statements to yield the value that you'll assign to a given (possibly `const`) variable.
   The alternative to this would be to use assignment.
   Said differently, this lets you avoid assignment and, instead, use construction.
+  One advantage of this is helping you ensure that you always give the variable a value explicitly (since your lambda expression has to return a value).

 ### Edge: Lessons: Use std::invoke